Saturday, March 08, 2025

 Bandolerita cancelled

-At the start in Prado del Rey, there was a strange atmosphere, but I was handed my bib and given directions for where to leave my drop bag.
-Yet, with 30 minutes remaining, the big tent was still empty, and my suspicion that something was wrong deepened.
+At the start in Prado del Rey, there was a strange atmosphere.
+I was handed my bib and shown where to leave my drop bag, yet with thirty minutes to go the big tent was still eerily empty, and my suspicion that something was wrong deepened.

-It wasn’t until I tried to hand in my drop bag that Sofi and I finally heard the words “todo cancelado”.
-After asking around, we discovered that, since the weather warning had escalated from yellow to orange, both the Bandolerita and the full 100-mile edition had been cancelled already the night before.
-However, the only communication had been via a Facebook Reel - not much help if you don’t have Facebook :-)
+It was not until I tried to hand in the drop bag that Sofi and I finally heard the words: todo cancelado.
+After asking around, we learned that, since the weather warning had been upgraded from yellow to orange, both the Bandolerita and the full 100-mile race had already been cancelled the night before.
+The only communication had been via a Facebook Reel – not much help if you do not have Facebook.

 0 Comments: